Halina Reijn: Personal life

 Reijn has a close friendship with fellow Dutch actress Carice van Houten, whom she has known since about 1994.
 They worked together in movies Black Book and Valkyrie.

-In 2013 the two published a book together called Anti Glamour, a (mock) style guide and a celebration of their friendship, as well as a candid look into the unglamourous back-stage side of their lives.
+In 2013, the two published a book together called Anti Glamour, a (mock) style guide and a celebration of their friendship, as well as a candid look into the unglamorous back-stage side of their lives.
 Although the two occasionally kiss on camera, and have joked about being lesbians, there is no actual romantic involvement.